TallahasseeCollegiate Academy

 When students graduate, what is their next step?
 Can students still pursue the Bright Futures Scholarship?

 Upon graduation, students will either be able to enter the workforce or continue in their field of study.
 Students will meet with an advisor quarterly.
 We will begin with the end in mind, and all course pathways will be mapped based on the student’s goal.
 All students will be encouraged to ensure the coursework that they complete is in alignment with the requirements of the Bright Futures Scholarship, including two years of a foreign language, maintaining the GPA requirements, obtaining the ACT or SAT score requirements, and the Volunteer Service Hour requirements.
-The requirements will be outlined in advance for each student and tracked throughout their progression with TCA.
+The requirements for each student will be outlined in advance and tracked throughout their progression with TCA.

 How is attendance tracked?